ignacio-chiazzo/ruby_whatsapp_sdk/README.md

 ## Troubleshooting

 - If the API response is `success`,  but the message is not delivered, ensure the device you're sending the message to is using a supported Whatsapp version.
 [Check documentation](https://developers.facebook.com/docs/whatsapp/cloud-api/support/troubleshooting#message-not-delivered).
-Try also replying a message to the number your registered on your Whatsapp.
+Try also replying a message to the number you are registered on your Whatsapp.
 - Ensure your Meta App uses an API version greater than or equal to `v.14`.
-- Ensure that the Panel in the Facebook dashboard doesn't display any error.
+- Ensure that the Panel in the Facebook dashboard doesn't display any errors.

-Note: Sometimes the messages are delayed, see [Meta documentation](https://developers.facebook.com/docs/whatsapp/on-premises/guides/send-message-performance#delays).
+Note: Sometimes the messages are delayed; see [Meta documentation](https://developers.facebook.com/docs/whatsapp/on-premises/guides/send-message-performance#delays).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.

-To install this gem onto your local machine, run `bundle exec rake install`.
+Run ' bundle exec rake install ' to install this gem onto your local machine.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ### Run all the tests
 - **Unit tests:** Run `rake test`